RUB-Bioinf/OpenVibSpec/README.md

 - Chemical Imaging and Structures Laboratory, University of Illinois at Urbana-Champaign, (http://chemimage.illinois.edu/group.html)
 - Leibniz IPHT, Jena, (https://www.leibniz-ipht.de/en/departments/photonic-data-science-2/)
 - Quasar (https://quasar.codes/)
+- Biomedical Analysis Group, National Academy of Sciences of Belarus, (https://image.org.by/)
 ### Methods and models which are included

 OpenVibSpec offers the possibility to handle everything from data import of raw measurements to ML/DL based data analysis in one ecosystem.
 We draw on established groundwork in the Python ecosystem to guarantee the best possible longevity.